 1851 Treaties Conclusion

 The nineteen 1851 Oregon treaties were taken to Washington, D.C. by Anson Dart.
 Dart never returns to Oregon and remains in the capital for a few years.
 In 1852, Dart consults extensively with Congressmen about the treaties.
 Dart supplies an argument for not ratifying them suggesting that the Willamette Valley treaties were illegitimate because the Willamette Valley Commissioners were not appropriately representative of the federal government and that they had allowed for reservations for the tribes in the valley when all of the lands were already claimed by American settlers.
 It would have then been too costly to buy the land back from the settlers.
 The treaties are introduced to Congress on August 3, 1852.
-Dart’s arguments, and complaints by settlers who heard that the reservations that would be established within their area reach Congress and the treaties are tabled forever by the politicians.
-Dart is forced to resign as Oregon Indian Superintendent.
+Dart’s arguments, and complaints by settlers who heard that the reservations that would be established within their area, reach Congress, and the treaties are tabled forever by the Congressmen.
+Dart is forced to resign as Oregon Indian Superintendent having failed to get any treaties ratified and failed to remove the tribes from the Willamette Valley to East of the Cascade Range.

 Joel Palmer’s Western Oregon Treaties 1853-1855, Seven ratified, Two unratified